Best Plant Milk for Kids: Parent's Guide (2026)

 Is plant milk safe for toddlers?

-Yes, fortified plant milks are safe for children over 1 year old, according to pediatricians.
-The key is choosing the right type - fortified soy or pea milk are closest nutritionally to cow's milk.
+Yes, fortified plant milks are safe for children over 1 year old.
+The key is choosing fortified versions with calcium, vitamin D, and vitamin B12.
+Soy milk and pea milk are closest nutritionally to cow's milk.
+Babies under 12 months should only receive breast milk or infant formula, not plant milks.

-Will my child get enough calcium?
+Will my child get enough calcium from plant milk?

 Bottom Line: Best Plant Milk for Your Kids